interviews

 Mike Brogan

-Mike Brogan writes about a world he lived - the increasingly competitive world of global business.
-Starting as an advertising copywriter at a major U.S. ad agency, he was soon promoted to Creative Director of General Motors and other blue chip multi-national advertising in London, England and on the European continent.
-His radio and television commercials won accolades in the UK and Europe and some were honored at the prestigious Cannes Advertising Festival.
+Mike Brogan worked in the increasingly competitive world of global business.
+As a Creative Director in a major ad agency he handed General Motors and other blue chip multi-national advertising in London and on the European continent.
+His radio and television commercials won accolades in the UK and Europe and were honored at the prestigious Cannes Festival.

 Back in the USA, Brogan continued writing award-winning advertising.
 Some commercials, like Baseball, Hotdogs, Apple Pie and Chevrolet, have become part of Americana.

-But all this time Brogan was writing what he really loved: fiction.
-He wrote early in the morning, during lunch, at night - wherever he could grab a few minutes.
-He also attended novel writing seminars, like the Iowa Writers Conference and the Maui Writers Conference.
+But all this time Brogan was writing what he really loved: fiction, mystery, suspense.
+He wrote early in the morning, during lunch, at night — wherever he could grab a few minutes.

-But his years working in Europe gave him more than a unique perspective on global competitiveness.
-It gave him a real and personal sense of terrorism.
-The kind that hit close to home … like the night a bomb exploded just sixty feet from his family.
-That experience and similar ones led to his newest suspense thriller, Dead Air, in which a brilliant scientist has singled out many men, women and children to die in ten U.S. cities in just days.
+But working in Europe also taught him something else: the ruthlessness of terrorism.
+The kind that hits close to home ... like the night a bomb exploded just sixty feet from his family in London.
+That experience and similar ones led to his award-winning suspense thriller, Dead Air.